Make these puffs the next time you need a special treat for a group–it’s not every day people get to enjoy a cream puff! They will love you for it.

-An eggy batter that puffs into a crisp shell: Pâte à choux.
-It’s the base for cream puffs, eclairs, profiteroles, and even savories like gougères, little pop-in-your mouth cheese pastries.
-My first foray into the medium was a long time ago—6th grade, if I remember correctly.
+Pâte à choux is an eggy batter that puffs into a crisp shell and is the base for many delicious treats, from cream puffs, éclairs, and profiteroles to savories like gougères, little pop-in-your mouth cheese pastries.
+I made my first choux pastry a long time ago—6th grade, if I remember correctly.
 Cookbooks were my favorite reading material, and one day I decided that the cream puff swans illustrated in mom’s blue Joy of Cooking seemed like a reasonable thing to make for dessert.
 (I think that’s when my mom realized I had an extraordinary interest in cooking.)

 Chef Gerald Hirigoyen, of Fringale at the time, was one of the dozens of chefs I met and worked with over the years.
-My handwritten notes annotate the hard copy recipe he handed out for “Chocolate Cream Puffs”: “alt. rock sugar on top, no filling”, “kitchen aid”, and “2/3/96” at the top of the page.
+My handwritten notes annotate the hard copy recipe he handed out for “Chocolate Cream Puffs”: “alt. rock sugar on top, no filling”, “kitchen aid”, and “2/3/96”.
 1996.
 Before we even dreamed about Google-ing recipes from food bloggers.

 - 1 cup water

-- 5 tablespoons unsalted butter, cut into small pieces
+- 5 tbsp unsalted butter, cut into small pieces

-- 1/2 teaspoon sugar
+- 1/2 tsp sugar

-- 1/4 teaspoon salt
+- 1/4 tsp kosher salt

 - 4 eggs

-- 8 ounces bittersweet chocolate (60 - 70% cacao), finely chopped
+- 8 oz. bittersweet chocolate (60 - 70% cacao), finely chopped

 - 2 cups heavy cream

-- Preheat oven to 400° F. Butter a large rimmed baking sheet, or use a Silpat liner.
+Preheat oven to 400° F. Butter a large rimmed baking sheet, or use a Silpat liner.

-- As soon as it boils, remove pan from the heat and add the flour all at once.
+In a saucepan combine the water, butter, sugar, and salt and bring to a boil.
+As soon as it boils, remove pan from the heat and add the flour all at once.
 Using a wooden spoon or spatula, briskly beat in the flour.
 Return the saucepan to the heat and continue briskly beating for two minutes.
 Remove from the heat again and let cool a minute or two.

-- Melt the chocolate in small bowl set in a pan of barely simmering water--do not let the water get into the chocolate or it will seize.
+Melt the chocolate in small bowl set in a pan of barely simmering water—do not let the water get into the chocolate or it will seize.
 Remove from heat.

-- Whip the cream until soft peaks just start to form.
+Whip the cream until soft peaks just begin to form.
 Pour the melted chocolate into the whipped cream and continue to whip for a minute, until everything is evenly combined.
 Transfer chocolate cream to a clean pastry bag with a 1/2" plain tip, or go the simple route and use a spoon to fill the cream puffs.